Automattic/jetpack/to-test.md

 ## 7.4

+### Blocks

+#### Business Hours

+We've made some changes to the display of the Business Hours block.
+- Try to view a Business Blocks block that was created before the update; is it still displayed nicely?
+- When adding a new block, are the opening hours displayed nicely?

 ### Tiled Galleries

 We've made some changes to the editing experience when creating Tiled Galleries in the block editor.
 To test those changes, try the following: